stefanspringer1/CXX2SwiftDemoLib/README.md

 - Include the CXX2SwiftDemoLib-Swift.h header in your C++ project.
 - Add the libCXX2SwiftDemoLib.\* libary file to your C++ project (quick solution: place it where the linker can find it, on macOS e.g. `/usr/local/lib` or the build directory).

-You might use the following build command:
+You might use the following build command when using a development snapshot:

 ```bash
 xcrun --toolchain "Swift Development Snapshot" clang++ main.cpp -lCXX2SwiftDemoLib -o CXX2SwiftDemoApp -v